 Kindergarten (or preschool) is an early years play-based program for children in the year before school.

-In Victoria children can attend 3-year-old and 4-year-old kindergarten programs.

-Programs are delivered by a qualified early childhood educator.
+In Victoria, children can attend 3-year-old and 4-year-old programs delivered by a qualified early childhood educator.

 All services are monitored by the Department of Education and Training to ensure all regulatory standards are maintained.

-The benefits of kindergarten
+Benefits of kindergarten

-- helps them develop language and listening skills
+- helps them develop language and listening skills;

-- improves their confidence and independence
+- improves their confidence and independence;

-- enhances physical and creative skills
+- enhances physical and creative skills;

-- supports their desire to learn and discover
+- supports their desire to learn and discover;

-- increases their ability to work co-operatively with other children and adults
+- increases their ability to work co-operatively with other children and adults;

-- helps them to develop social skills
+- helps them to develop social skills; and

 - aids their transition to school.

-How to choose a kinder
+Choosing a kinder

 3-year-old kindergarten programs